TotalLag/phan.cx/src/routes/blog/blog-a-day.md

 I get a lot of my inspiration from Discord servers, Facebook groups, or subreddits that I subscribe to.
 I'm a member of those groups because I enjoy reading what they have to offer, and I'm sure your audience will feel the same way about your blog.

 Once you've found a topic you're interested in and are passionate about, it's time to start creating content.
-This doesn't mean you have to write a new blog post every day – although that would be impressive – you can also share articles, images, or videos that you think your audience will enjoy.
+This doesn't mean you have to write a new blog post every day – there's other creative ways in keeping things interesting – you can also share articles, images, or videos that you think your audience will enjoy.

 {{protip}}
 **Protip**: You're probably already doing this on Facebook and gaining a lot of likes.
 You're already making readers feel good from each post, that they're more than likely enjoy your next post.
 Simply convert that energy into a blog!